ggiamarchi/vagrant-openstack-provider/README.md

 * `public_key_path` - if `keypair_name` is not provided, the path to the public key will be used by vagrant to generate a keypair on the OpenStack cloud.
 The keypair will be destroyed when the VM is destroyed.
 * `ssh_username` - Username used by Vagrant for ssh login.

-if neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in Openstack.
+If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in Openstack.

 ### Synced folders